 - Post conference, delegates may ask to have their email address removed from the retained mail list.
-Past delegates should contact any member of the SROC Steering Committee asking that their email address is removed.
+Past delegates should contact the SROC Steering Committee asking that their email address is removed.
 Contact details of all SROC Steering Committee members is available from the menu option ‘SROC Steering Committee’.

 - Delegates may receive marketing material from official SROC exhibitors prior to and following the conference.
 In each case any such communications will be limited to a single email contact per supplier.
 This is an agreed arrangement between the SROC Corporate Liaison Officer and each official SROC exhibitor.
 Delegates can choose to opt-out of receiving this information as part of the booking process.

 - Exhibitor data will also be deleted within 4 calendar weeks of conference closure.
-This cleaning process will be undertaken by the Web Master and Corporate Liaison officers, SROC Steering Committee.

 - Remember preferences which have been set